Luna264/crash-course/README.md

 **struggles**

-time. time. time. nothing was actually hard about this project itself, but the overlooming threat of running out of time put a lot of pressure on me to work faster and so i made sillier mistakes. i wish i had more time to fully flesh out this project to its full potential, but what can you dooo
+time. time. time. nothing was actually hard about this project itself, but the overlooming threat of running out of time put a lot of pressure on me to work faster and so i made sillier mistakes. its very clear from the art and barebones features that i was fighting against the clock here...i wish i had more time to fully flesh out this project to its full potential, but what can you dooo!!! anyway, im still pretty happy with what i made :)

 [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)